krobelus/rate-experiments/README.md

 \paragraph{Benchmark Selection} For a checker, a benchmark shall be a pair of a SAT problem instance and a solver to produce the proof for this instance.
 We take from the 2018 SAT competition[^sc18] both the SAT instances and the solvers from the main track.
-We take several steps to exclude benchmarks that are not interesting for our purpose:  first we discard all benchmarks where the instance is satisfiable according to the competition results[^sc18-results].
+We exclude benchmarks that are not interesting for our purpose:  firstly we discard all benchmarks where the instance is satisfiable according to the competition results[^sc18-results].
-Secondly we discard the benchmarks (pair of solver and instance) where the solver timed out for the instance in the competition results because these combinations will likely time out in our experiments as well.
-Running the checkers on the remaining benchmarks would still have taken several CPU years.
-We take a random sample of around one third of the remaining benchmarks and explicitly select a few interesting ones too.
+Secondly we discard the benchmarks (pair of solver and instance) where the solver timed out for the instance in the competition results because these combinations will probably time out in our experiments as well.
 For these benchmarks we have have run the solver to generate the proof.
-Some solvers would time out, failing to generate a complete proof.
-If the solver succeeded, we ran the four checkers on the proof.

-Around two thirds of these proofs are incorrect under specified DRAT.
-When `rate` rejects a proof it exits as soon an incorrect instruction is encountered in the backward pass.
+Some solvers would time out, failing to generate a proof.
+As a final measure to include only interesting benchmarks, we exclude all proofs that are rejected by `rate` (more than half of all proofs).
+This ensures a fair comparison in terms of checker performance: when `rate` rejects a proof it exits as soon an incorrect instruction is encountered in the backward pass.
 This means that it processed only a fraction of the proof while other checkers would process the entire proof.
 Hence it is not useful for benchmarking checker performance to runtimes for proofs that are rejected under specified DRAT.
-For the performance comparison we discard benchmarks with such proofs.

 In total we analyze 39 solvers and 120 unsatisfiable instances, making for over 4000 potential solver-instances pairs as benchmarks.
-However, after the sampling and above steps discarding benchmarks that are not relevant for us, we are left with merely 373 benchmarks where the proof is verified by all checkers.
+However, after above steps discarding benchmarks that are not relevant for our purpose, we are left with 810 benchmarks where the proof is verified by all checkers.

+\if0
+1948 processed by rate
+835  verified  by rate
+\fi

 \paragraph{Execution} For each benchmark, first the solver is run to create a proof, then all checkers are run on that proof.
 For `rate`,